So, What is Koya Rift?

 These items combine to create an excellent formula for expandable gameplay – in the end you have a game that you can always come back to and find something different, and always be challenged regardless of your ability.

-There’s a small demo here.
+There’s an old, small demo here.
 It has almost all of the features that make the game cool stripped away from it, so I recommend you use it to check if your system runs the game well, and if you like the feel of combat, I guess.
 Level Generation and Difficulty Adjustment don’t exist in the demo!
 Also, all the features I added to the game in the 1.1 update don’t exist in the demo either!

 Contact is SunnyKatt@live.com , feel free to ask questions, give suggestions, ask advice, complain, praise, or whatever else besides spamming.
 I’ll usually respond to everyone.